 Jun 17, 2020

-While everyone around the world continues to cope with the devastating impacts of COVID-19, the risks are heightened for the world’s nearly 80 million people who have been forcibly displaced from their homes.
+While everyone around the world is experiencing the impacts of COVID-19, the risks are heightened for the world’s nearly 80 million people who have been forcibly displaced from their homes.

 According to the UNHCR, the UN refugee agency, 134 refugee-hosting countries report local transmission of COVID-19.
 Refugee camps and settlements are typically overcrowded, and refugees commonly lack access to water and hygiene supplies and facilities, which may cause the virus to spread.

 Our experience has shown us that crises such as COVID-19 disproportionately affect refugees, internally displaced people, and women and girls around the world and in our own communities.

 Right now, there are nearly 80 million people around the world who have been forced from their homes and living in vulnerable settings, often in camps or informal settlements.
 Many of them have very little access to public health infrastructure or are living in countries with weakened public health services.

 CARE is ensuring women and girls have tools and support to survive COVID-19 and to help forge a more equal, more resilient world.
 We know that women's leadership is critical to enable the world to recover better, greener and more inclusively.

 Venezuelan refugees in Ecuador

 A group of Venezuelan migrants gather in a shelter in Quito, Ecuador, while a child plays nearby with blocks.
 They have been in isolation together for more than three weeks and are waiting for Venezuela to lift its suspension of evacuation flights so that they can return home.